 Winner: For the welcome bonus alone, the Chase Sapphire Preferred wins by a decent margin.

 However, keep in mind the bonus eligibility rules:

 For Chase, you are only eligible for this bonus if you don’t have either Sapphire card currently and haven’t had a bonus on either in the last 48 months.

 For Amex, you can have a card bonus just once per lifetime (although, in practice, you tend to be eligible if you last held the card more than 7 years ago).

 Bonus Categories / Earn Rates

-Amex Gold Card: Earns 4X Membership Rewards points on all dining (worldwide) and 4X points on all US supermarket spend (up to $25,000 a year).
-It also earns 3X on flights booked directly with an airline.
+Amex Gold Card: Earns 4X Membership Rewards points on all dining (worldwide) and 4X points on all US supermarket spend (up to $25,000 a year; then 1X).
+It also earns 3X on flights booked directly with an airline or via amextravel.com.
 Other purchases earn 1X points per dollar.
+Terms apply.